conneroisu/cpre488/Report/CPRE488_SB3_MP1_Report.md

 3. **Dedicated Update Processes**: Separate processes handle the transfer of data between the state machines and registers, acting as a bridge between the AXI domain and the functional logic.

 4. **Synchronous Updates**: All updates happen synchronously with the AXI clock, ensuring consistent timing between the bus interface and the internal state machines.

+## Bonus Credit
+We did not attempt any bonus credit for this lab.